rfo909/CFT/doc/Reference.md

 diff somefile.txt %a
 ```

-## Note on specials
+## :N, :: and %x initiate expressions

-Shell command parameters starting with ":" or "%" are considered CFT expressions even without
+Parameters to shell commands (and external programs) starting with ":" or "%" are considered CFT expressions even without
 being embedded inside parantheses.
 Those expressions can not contain free spaces, outside of strings.